-Outcome performance data is reported twice per year.
+Outcome performance data are reported twice per year.
 Because the outcome survey should be provided to all clients, regardless of whether their services were supported by SASP funding, the due dates and reporting periods do not correspond to the SASP grant year.
-Outcome performance reporting dates for ALL victim services sub grant recipients are as follows:
+Outcome performance reporting dates for ALL victim services subgrant recipients are as follows:

 OUTCOME PERFORMANCE MEASURES

-DUE ON OR BEFORE THE FOLLOWING DATES
+REPORTING PERIOD DUE ON THE FOLLOWING DATES

-May 30

-November 30
+November 1 - April 30 May 30